trexr/stunning-journey/README.md

 ### COLORS

-This is taken from build file of gatsby hence the the references therein.
+This is taken from build file of gatsby hence the references therein.\
 Will need to clean up.

 $primary-color: #7accb9;/